-You may find that when you run a test with a low number of threads (users), the test will execute successfully, but once you begin scaling up to a higher load, the test may fail or return unexpected errors.
+You may find that when you run a Performance test with a low number of threads (users), the test executes successfully, but once you begin scaling up to a higher load, the test fails or returns unexpected errors.
 This is often a sign that your test is in need of calibration, which must be performed to ensure a test will reliably run at higher loads.

-This article will offer some advice for properly calibrating a Taurus test for getting the best results in BlazeMeter.
-Taurus is an open source test automation framework, which enables running 20+ open source testing tools, easily.
-Learn more here.
+This article offers some advice for calibrating a Taurus test for getting the best results in BlazeMeter.
+Taurus is an open-source test automation framework, which enables running 20+ open source testing tools, easily.
+For more information, see Creating a Taurus Test.

 Overview